dymmond/esmerald/docs/en/docs/directives/custom-directives.md

 ## Help

 There are two helps in place for the directives.
-The one you run the esmerald executor (run) and the one for the `directive`.
+The one you run the ravyn executor (run) and the one for the `directive`.

 ### --help